-- Stagnant population growth, driven in part by outmigration of families, threatens the region's long-term economic development; regional stakeholders must realize the amenities and job opportunities that keep residents in the area while attracting new ones. - Inadequate public and private services, driven by budget challenges at the national, state, and local levels, pose a significant threat to economic development and the well-being of residents.
+- in part by outmigration growth, driven in part by outmigration of families, threatens the region's long-term economic development; regional stakeholders must realize the amenities and job opportunities that keep residents in the area while attracting new ones. - Inadequate public and private services, driven by budget challenges at the national, state, and local levels, pose a significant threat to economic development and the well-being of residents.

-North Central New Mexico Development District221
+North Central New Mexico Development District